mevairmc/git-hub-me/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with:

+###`npx create-react-app git-hub-me --template typescript`
+## Description

+This application shows all commits used in this project.

-## Available Scripts
+## Technologies

-In the project directory, you can run:
+This project use:<br/>
+- React
+- Typescript
+- Bootstrap

 ### `yarn start`